 Whoever registers the application shall give the applicant guidance on the rights following from section 82 of the Act and, if necessary, ensure that an interpreter is summoned, see section 81, first paragraph, of the Act.
 The applicant shall be informed about the interpreter's role and that the interpreter is bound to confidentiality under section 13 et seq., of the Public Administration Act.
-It shall also be made clear that violation of the duty of confidentiality may entail criminal liability under section 121 of the General Civil Penal Code.
+It shall also be made clear that violation of the obligation of confidentiality may entail criminal liability under section 121 of the General Civil Penal Code.

 A foreign national who applies for protection shall be individually registered.
-Accompanying children who apply simultaneously with one or both parents may be registered as part of the case of one of the parents.
+Accompanying children who apply simultaneously with either or both parents may be registered to the case of either parent.
 The question of whether any accompanying spouse or cohabitant and children are applying for protection shall be clarified.